infonl/info-techradar/radar/2023-08-01/bdd.md

 [Cucumber](https://cucumber.io/) is a tool that supports BDD.
 It reads Gherkin documents and validates that the code performs as expected.

-[Cypress](https://www.cypress.io/) is an end-to-end testing framework that can be used alongside Gherkin and Cucumber for testing web applications.
+[Cypress](https://infonl.github.io/info-techradar/tools/cypress.html) is an end-to-end testing framework that can be used alongside Gherkin and Cucumber for testing web applications.
 It's popular for its easy setup and fast, reliable testing capabilities.
 Cypress can validate various aspects of your application, ranging from the UI functionality to complete workflows.

+[Playwright](https://infonl.github.io/info-techradar/tools/playwright.html) is another powerful tool for end-to-end testing that complements BDD approaches.
+With support for multiple browsers, headless testing, and API controls, Playwright offers robust testing capabilities for both simple and complex applications.

-Adopting BDD, Gherkin, Cucumber, and Cypress in our workflow allows for a clear understanding and discussion of requirements across the team, including non-technical stakeholders.
+Adopting BDD, Gherkin, Cucumber, [Cypress](https://infonl.github.io/info-techradar/tools/cypress.html), and [Playwright](https://infonl.github.io/info-techradar/tools/playwright.html) in our workflow allows for a clear understanding and discussion of requirements across the team, including non-technical stakeholders.
 This fosters collaboration and helps prevent miscommunication.
-Automated testing through Gherkin, Cucumber, and Cypress also encourages the development of more robust, bug-free software.
+Automated testing through Gherkin, Cucumber, Cypress, and Playwright also encourages the development of more robust, bug-free software.

 However, BDD is not a one-size-fits-all solution.
 It works best when the team is committed to the collaborative approach and when complex business rules need to be understood by all stakeholders.